-You are using a vise or a sturdy clamp to hold the blade and apply the medium pressure to the file and run it perpendicular to the edge of the blade.
+For holding the blades in the right position, you are using a vise or a sturdy clamp and apply the medium pressure to the file and run it perpendicular to the edge of the blade.
 Do it equally on the blade edge and repeat on the other side once you’ve done one side.

-Shaping a mulching blade is more difficult because these blades may have longer or curved cutting edge.
+Shaping a mulching blade is more difficult because these blades may have a longer or curved cutting edge.
 That’s why you need several types of files.
-If you think it’s difficult for you to happen, then take it to a hardware store or find a blade sharpening service.
+But if you think it’s difficult for you to happen, then take it to a hardware store or find a blade sharpening service.

 Method – 2: Using a bench grinder – for experts

-For safety, before you place the blade against the grinding wheel, make sure that you are wearing eye-protective, earplugs, and working gloves and long-sleeved shirts.
+For safety, before you place the blade against the grinding wheel, make sure that you are wearing protective-eyewear earplugs working gloves long-sleeved shirts.
 These things protect you from any flying metal and sparks.

-Now turn the bench grinder on and double-check to see if you are holding the blade in a comfortable way, that helps you shape your blades lot easier.
+Now turn the bench grinder on and double-check to see if you are comfortable holding the blade, that helps you shape your blades a lot easier.

-Make sure you are posting the blades’ correct angle and move the edge back and forth against the grinding wheel.
+Ensure you are posting the blades’ correct angle and moving the edge back and forth against the grinding wheel.

 Method – 3: Hand drill and the sharpening stone

-It works much like a bench grinder, but it not so fast like the bench grinder but quicker than the hand file.
+It works much like a bench grinder, but it not so fast as the bench grinder but quicker than the hand file.